sfatkhutdinov/cs2_rl_agent/analysis_log/training/training_scripts_overview.md

 - **Strategic training** emphasizes long-term planning and complex goal structures
 - **Adaptive training** orchestrates all of these approaches dynamically

+### Centralized Training Architecture

+The training architecture has been streamlined to focus on the adaptive agent as the central orchestrator.
+Key aspects of this architecture include:

+1. **Single Training Entry Point**: `train_adaptive.py` serves as the unified entry point for all training
+2. **Dynamic Agent Mode Selection**: The adaptive agent dynamically switches between specialized modes
+3. **Knowledge Transfer Between Modes**: Learning from one mode is transferred to other modes
+4. **Streamlined Deployment**: Simplified deployment scripts focus on the adaptive agent

+This centralized approach offers several benefits:
+- Reduced redundancy in training code
+- Simplified maintenance and updates
+- Improved knowledge sharing between agent modes
+- More cohesive learning progression
+- Streamlined deployment and configuration

 ### Batch Files for Training Execution

-The project uses batch files to simplify the training process by handling environment setup, dependency verification, and script execution.
-Key batch files include:
+The project has streamlined its batch files to focus on the adaptive agent as the primary orchestrator:

-1. **Standard Training Batch Files**
+1. **Primary Training Batch Files**
-   - `scripts/training/train_adaptive.bat` - Runs adaptive agent training
+   - `scripts/training/train_adaptive.bat` - Runs the adaptive agent training
-   - `scripts/training/train_discovery.bat` - Runs discovery agent training
-   - `scripts/training/train_strategic.bat` - Runs strategic agent training

-2. **All-in-One Setup and Training**
-   - `scripts/deployment/all_in_one_setup_and_train.bat` - Comprehensive script that handles environment setup, dependency installation, and training initiation

-3. **Enhanced Compatibility Batch Files**
    - `scripts/training/run_adaptive_fixed.bat` - Improved batch file with TensorFlow compatibility fixes

+2. **Streamlined Deployment Scripts**
+   - `scripts/deployment/all_in_one_setup_and_train.bat` - Comprehensive script for setup and training
+   - `scripts/deployment/run_adaptive_agent.bat` - Focused deployment script for the adaptive agent

+This simplification removes the complexity of managing multiple training scripts while preserving full functionality through the adaptive agent's orchestration capabilities.

 ### TensorFlow Compatibility Improvements

 To address issues with TensorFlow compatibility, particularly the AttributeError related to the missing `tf.io` module, we implemented the following improvements: